tajmone/polygen-docs/docs-src/polygen-spec_EN.markdown

 Nothing prevents a subproduction's body from being a subproduction itself: this allows populating the environment without creating a mutually recursive relation between the bindings.

-Finally, bare in mind that __any__ type of subproduction can introduce local bindings.
+Finally, bear in mind that __any__ type of subproduction can introduce local bindings.

 ### Static lexical scoping